-The permittee shall report any serious incident of noncompliance affecting the environment.
+The permittee shall report any noncompliance which may endanger health or the environment.
 Any information must be provided orally within 24 hours from the time the permittee becomes aware of the circumstances:

 - a.
-Any noncompliance which may seriously endanger health or environment; - b.
+Any noncompliance which may endanger health or environment; - b.
 Any unanticipated bypass which exceeds any effluent limitation in the permit; - c.
 Any upset which exceeds any effluent limitation in the permit; or - d.
-As applicable, violation of a maximum daily discharge limit of any pollutant listed by the Department in the General Permit or confirmation letter [see 40 CFR 122.44(g)].
+As applicable, violation of a maximum daily discharge limit of any pollutant listed by the Department in the General Permit or authorization letter [see 40 CFR 122.44(g)].